PlatformStories/circular-tank-detector/README.md

-# storage-tank-detector
+# circular-tank-detector

-A GBDX task that detects tanks.
-Tanks are circular structures for storing oil, water or gas.
+A GBDX task that detects circular tanks.
+The tanks detected include any circular structures for storing oil, water or gas.

 The input to the task is pan-sharpened image in UTM projection.
 The output is a geojson file with the detection bounding boxes.

 ## Run

 This is a sample workflow to detect tanks in the United Arab Emirates.
-The required input imagery is found in S3.
+The required input imagery is found in S3 in the provided location.

 1. Within an iPython terminal create a GBDX interface an specify the task input location: